toddbranch/ECE382/labs/compex1/index.md

 Click New Project.

+Project settings:

-Name it something descriptive - I'll use Branchflower_CompEx1.
-Leave the output type as Executable.
-Next, you can choose where it will be saved - I'll use the default location.
-Next, we need to select our device.
+- Name it something descriptive - I'll use Branchflower_CompEx1.
+- Leave the output type as Executable.
+- Next, you can choose where it will be saved - I'll use the default location.
+- Next, we need to select our device.
 We'll be using the MSP430G2553, from the MSP430Gxxx Family.
 Make sure this is the chip in your Launchpad development board - the kit also comes with a MSP430G2452 chip - we won't be using that.
-Leave the connection as TI MSP430 USB1 [Default].
-Don't touch the advanced settings.
-Expand  "Project templates and examples" - select Empty Assembly-only Project.
+- Leave the connection as TI MSP430 USB1 [Default].
+- Don't touch the advanced settings.
+- Expand  "Project templates and examples" - select Empty Assembly-only Project.

+Click finish.

 This will place you in the "CCS Edit" perspective and give you some boilerplate in your main.asm.
-Keep the boilerplate - this is your starting point.
+There is some code that is already generated for you.
+This is called bolierplate - keep it, this is your starting point.

 The first comment block at the top is your program header.
 In that, you should specify the following: